MARKETING • CREATIVE • DIGITAL

 Key decision-makers often discuss your salary requirements before the actual offer.
 And most experts agree that you’ll be in the best position to negotiate your salary after you have an initial offer.
 The first salary offer a company makes is usually not their best offer.
 So when you receive an offer, don’t feel like it has to be a final offer.

-I hope this five-part series provided the information you were seeking to support your decision to stay in your current role or begin the process of switching roles.
-If you are still on the fence about changing positions or have specific questions that I haven’t answered, feel free to reach out to me directly.
-I’m here to help – and I love what I do.
+We hope this five-part series provided the information you were seeking to support your decision to stay in your current role or begin the process of switching roles.
+If you are still on the fence about changing positions or have specific questions that we haven’t answered, feel free to reach out to us directly.
+We’re here to help – and we love what we do.